-BL 6224 (2).
+- BL 6224 (2).
 MANAGERIAL PERSPECTIVES ON LAW AND THE WORKPLACE.
-A course that hones students' ability to recognize, critically assess and manage many of the significant and recurring legal issues that arise in the employment context.
-Takes a practical approach to equip managers to effectively handle workplace issues and mitigate the risk of litigation while simultaneously protecting the business' legal position in the event litigation does ensue.
-Includes topics such as protecting intellectual property in a competitive environment; strategic principles for designing, drafting, negotiating and administering employment contracts, including noncompete and confidentiality agreements; recent developments in discrimination and sexual harassment law; and the competing interests of the employee's right to privacy and the employer's right to know, such as the content of employees e-mail messages or what Internet sites they visit.
+Hones students' ability to recognize, critically assess, and manage many of the significant and recurring legal issues that arise in the employment context.
+Takes a practical approach in equipping managers to effectively handle workplace issues and mitigate the risk of litigation while simultaneously protecting the business' legal position in the event litigation does ensue.
+Includes topics such as protecting intellectual property in a competitive environment; strategic principles for designing, drafting, negotiating and administering employment contracts, including noncompete and confidentiality agreements; recent developments in discrimination and sexual harassment law; and the competing interests of the employee's right to privacy and the employer's right to know, such as the content of employees' email messages or what Internet sites they visit.
 Also discusses the inherent risks in terminating an employee and the use of a release of liability as a risk mitigation device.
-The format of the class is a combination of lecture, informal class discussion and case studies.

-BL 6225 (2).
+The format of the class is a combination of lecture, informal class discussion, and case studies. - BL 6225 (2).
 LEGAL AND ETHICAL ENVIRONMENT OF BUSINESS FOR ACCOUNTANTS.
-This course provides an in depth study of the Texas State Board of Public Accounting's Rules of Professional Conduct and the Code of Professional Conduct promulgated by the American Institute of Public Accountants.
+Provides an in-depth study of the Texas State Board of Public Accounting's Rules of Professional Conduct and the Code of Professional Conduct promulgated by the American Institute of Public Accountants.
 A concrete understanding of these rules of ethics is necessary for both the practice of public accounting and, prior to that, success on the CPA exam.
-Also discusses related legal issues including accounting malpractice and liability to third parties such as the creditors or investors of the accounting client.
+Also discusses related legal issues, including accounting malpractice and liability to third parties such as the creditors or investors of the accounting client. - BL 6325 (3).
+ETHICS AND RELATED LEGAL ISSUES FOR ACCOUNTANTS.
+Students learn the ethical and legal requirements of the accounting profession, and the legal risks associated with ethics violations.
+Covers the provisions of the AICPA Code of Professional Conduct, the Texas State Board of Public Accountancy's Rules of Professional Conduct, and related law.
+Students hone their analytical reasoning and critical-thinking skills regarding ethics dilemmas and decisions.
+Prerequisite: Enrollment in the M.S.A. program.